MCreator/DemoPlugin/README.md

 To install exported plugin in MCreator, put the plugin ZIP file into &lt;user home&gt;/.mcreator/plugins or install them from MCreator's preferences window and relaunch MCreator.

+# Generator naming conventions

+Generators are added in the root folder of the plugin:

+* &lt;plugin file name&gt;.zip
+   * <generator 1 name>
+   * <generator 2 name>
+   * <generator 3 name>
+   * ...

+Generator names are formatted like this:

+FLAVOR-generatorName

+Where FLAVOR can be:

+* (nothing) - eg. 1.14.4 - such generators indicate forge generator flavor
+* datapack - eg. datapack-1.14.4 - sucg generators indicate datapack generator flavor

 # Non-plugin files

 The following files are not part of the plugin structure but are there for the purpose of Intellij IDEA IDE support